astronomer/docs/astro/cli/sql-cli.md

     LIMIT 5;
     ```

-    - Reference `input_file` in your queries.
+    - Reference the table name directly in your queries.
 For example:

     ```sql